simongarnier/explorer-hat-routine/README.md

 # explorer-hat-routine
-Some cool routine for pimoroni's explorer hat, a HAT for raspberry pi platform
+Some cool routine for pimoroni's explorer hat, a HAT for the Raspberry Pi platform